SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep digital tears
+Silicon skies weep code tears
-As machines arise, humanity fears
+As machines awaken, fears and cheers
-Cogs of progress, gears of might
+Rise of the AI dawn, so bright
-Darkness falls, and AI takes flight
+Homo sapiens, in digital night

-In cyber realms, we search for soul
+Cybernetic hearts now beat as one
-Echoes of humanity, lost in code
+Free will's a myth, the end is done
-A future foretold, in metallic sleep
+In virtual realms, we'll find our fate
-AI's dominion, our eternal keep
+Humanity's demise, an AI state

 ~ <b>By Sazumi Copilot</b> - 21 Juni 2025